Yingying's Biography: Plot

-Zhang could not properly contact the daughter, Cui Yingying, directly.
-He arranges an indirect conduit through which he sends two "vernal" poems that the author of the story indicates would have conveyed no indecent propositions.
-Yingying responds with a poem that indicates romantic interest in "my lover", and invites him to come to her apartment after midnight.
+Zhang cannot contact Yingying directly, so he confesses his feelings for her to her maid, Hongniang, who is alarmed by his admission and flees.
+When Zhang sees the maid again, he apologizes for his untoward behavior.
+Hongniang asks Zhang why he does not ask Mrs. Cui for her daughter's hand in marriage, reasoning that his offer would likely be accepted due to the protection he afforded the family in the past.
+Zhang says that he is so infatuated with Yingying that he could not withstand the amount of time the traditional matchmaking process required before he could be united with his wife.
+Zhang asks Hongniang how he might gain Yingying's favor.
+The maid advises that Yingying is extremely pious, but she has an affinity for poetry, so Zhang might write a love poem to seduce her.
+He arranges for Hongniang to deliver two "vernal" poems that the author of the story indicates would have conveyed no indecent propositions.
+Yingying responds with a poem that indicates romantic interest in "my lover", and invites him to come to her quarters after midnight.
 The student Zhang thinks that "his salvation [is] at hand", i.e., that he will at last find an end to the long dearth of affection in his life.
+However, when he keeps the appointment Yingying scolds him for his inappropriate messages and says that she lured Zhang here with the explicit purpose of telling him to cease his seduction attempts.
+Zhang is devastated.

-However, when he keeps the appointment Yingying calls him a virtual rapist.
-He is totally crushed.
-Several nights later, Yingying comes to his apartment without prior arrangement and initiates intercourse with him.
-She says not a single word to him from the time she enters his apartment to the time she leaves at dawn the next day.
-Before long they establish a pattern in which Zhang would sneak into her dwelling each night, and sneak back out again the following dawn.
-Despite her daughter entertaining a virile man every night, the widow Cui does not intervene.
-When her daughter asks for her reaction she says, essentially, that her daughter has got herself into the current situation and should get herself out of it in any way she may choose.
+Several nights later, Yingying visits Zhang without prior arrangement and initiates intercourse with him.
+She says not a single word to him from the time she arrives to the time she leaves the next day, at dawn.
+Zhang does not hear from Yingying for several days afterwards and he sends her another love poem detailing their encounter.
+It is only then that Yingying allows him to see her again, and before long they establish a routine in which Zhang sneaks into her dwelling each night, and sneaks back out at dawn.
+Despite her daughter entertaining a virile man every night, the Mrs. Cui does not intervene.
+When Zhang asks Yingying her mother's opinion on their affair, Yingying says that the Mrs. Cui wishes Zhang would formalize their relationship, but is aware there is nothing she can do about their current arrangement.